Practical Tips to Make the Most of the Fall Boating Season

 Finding your way in the dockyard could be a challenge if you don't have proper lights with you.
 Don't forget your headlamp and batteries.
 Keeping your hands free is an advantage you can't afford to ignore.

 What to Wear

 A simple trick to ensure a comfortable fall boating trip is to choose warm clothing and layer up properly.
-One of the advantages of layering up clothes is that you can easily adjust it to the outside weather, removing layers if you warm up and begin to sweat.
+One of the advantages of layering up clothes is that you can easily adjust them to the outside weather, removing layers if you warm up and begin to sweat.

-For example, when weather is still pleasant during the afternoon, wear something light.
-While quickly opting for a heavier outerwear when the temperature drops in the evening.
+For example, when the weather is still pleasant during the afternoon, wear something light.
+While quickly opting for heavier outerwear when the temperature drops in the evening.
 The temperature might turn cold quickly and get uncomfortable.
 However, wear those extra layers before you feel any chills.

 Warm dry clothes including sweaters, sweatpants and socks are your best friends on a fall boating trip.
 Pack enough and keep a set below the deck so that you're never too far from dry clothes.

 Disposable hand warmers are perfect for all the passengers onboard.
 These hand warmers can be placed inside gloves so you can enjoy activities while combating cold hands.